UCL/research-computing-with-cpp/02cpp1/standard_library.md

    return 0;
 }
 ```
-- `cin` is an input buffer
+- `cin` is an input buffer.
-- with `cin` the arrows go the other way, because the information passes from the input buffer into the `name` variable.
+- With `cin` the arrows go the other way, because the information passes from the input buffer into the `name` variable.
 - There are other kinds of input buffers, like reading from files.

 ## Containers